yjybuaa/vtinet/README.md

 ## VTiNet for Visible-Thermal Video Object Segmentation

 Dataset and Code for the paper:
->Unveiling the Power of Visible-Thermal Video Object Segmentation
+>Unveiling the Power of Visible-Thermal Video Object Segmentation [[paper](https://ieeexplore.ieee.org/document/10368006)], IEEE Transactions on Circuits and Systems for Video Technology, 2023.<details><summary>If you find our work useful for your research, please consider citing the paper:</summary> @article{yang2023unveiling, title={Unveiling the Power of Visible-Thermal Video Object Segmentation}, author={Yang, Jinyu and Gao, Mingqi and Cong, Runmin and Wang, Chengjie and Zheng, Feng and Leonardis, Ale{\v{s}}}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, year={2023}, publisher={IEEE}
+}

 ### The VisT300 Dataset